 More about the game of Online Craps

 Online Craps is a game of luck, which only adds to the excitement of playing this casino game.
 However, there are those that insist that strategy is the way to go when it comes to this casino table game.
 In Craps a player can choose to place his or her bets on the basis of a single roll or a series of rolls of a pair of dice.
-You can place wagers on the table that is traditionally wooden and often boasts a felted top.
-At first glance the table may seem intimidating, however, if you think of all the different boxes, colours, numbers and markings on the table as different kinds of bets, it becomes far less daunting.
+You can place online gambling wagers on the table that is traditionally wooden and often boasts a felted top.
+At first glance the table may seem intimidating, however, if you think of all the different boxes, colors, numbers and markings on the table as different kinds of bets, it becomes far less daunting.

 Play Craps for Real Money